anagainaru/anagainaru.github.io/_pages/service.md

 <h3 id="editorial">Editorial boards and panel reviews</h3>

 - NSF Panel review member, 2019
-- On the editorial board for the International Journal for High Performance Computing Applications, since 2019
+- On the editorial board for the International Journal for High Performance Computing Applications, since January 2019
+- On the editorial board for the Journal of Parallel and Distributed Computing (JPDC) as as a subject area editor (AE) since August 2019

 <h3 id="organizer"> Conference/workshop organization</h3>